 A mono-tube chassis built from a magnesium alloy houses all the scopes internal lenses.
 I found the illumination points to be very useful.
 With five brightness levels, they contribute to the overall excellence of the reticle.

 As for its magnification, the scope features a 4-16x magnification.
-This magnification does not reduce the scopes field of view as it is paired thanks to the 50mm objective lens.
-At 100 yards the field of view stands at 23.6 ft at 4x magnification.
-When you increase it to 16x the field of view decreases to about 6.2ft.
+This magnification does not reduce the scopes field of view (FOV) as it is paired thanks to the 50mm objective lens.
+At 100 yards the FOV stands at 23.6 ft at 4x magnification.
+When you increase it to 16x the FOV decreases to about 6.2ft.

 The inclusion of ¼ MOA fingertip turrets is a plus.
 The low profile turrets are suited for outdoor activities.
 The best thing about the turrets is that you can adjust them quickly without the needs of added tools.